marybeshaw/skill-building-program/README.md

 ## Learning Time
 You have permission to spend up to 10% of your work time on training.
-This means 45 minutes per day or 4 hours a week, or whatever way works best for you.
+This means 45 minutes per day, 4 hours a week, or whatever way works best for you.
 Please try to schedule and communicate this time in a way that minimizes the effect to your story council and other responsibilities.